If I could live anywhere in Australia, I’d live in Manly or Byron Bay.

-When exploring Sydney, I find Manly usually sits beneath the likes of Bondi and Coogee for a day trip which is, I think, because it’s more of a lifestyle to experience as opposed to a bucket list ‘tick’ like that witnessing the Icebergs pool in Bondi.
+When exploring Sydney, I find Manly usually sits beneath the likes of Bondi and Coogee for a day trip which is, I think, because it’s more of a lifestyle to experience as opposed to a bucket list ‘tick’ like that of witnessing the Icebergs pool in Bondi.

-Whilst you can definitely have a day adventure over to Manly, if you have the time i’d definitely recommend staying a while longer.
+Whilst you can definitely have a day adventure over to Manly, if you have the time I’d definitely recommend staying a while longer.
 We spent a week in Manly and then couldn’t resist returning to conclude our time in Australia because we loved it so much!

 Where is Manly?

 Manly is a region that sits on the Northern beaches of Sydney.
-With golden beaches in abundance, a very active lifestyle evident for most people, brunch spots galore and coastal walks at one’s disposal – Manly truly encapsulates the Australian dream.
+With golden beaches in abundance, a very active lifestyle evident for most people, brunch spots galore and coastal walks at your disposal – Manly truly encapsulates the Australian dream.

 Manly is super easy to access from the city.
 If you have a car it will take you about 30 minutes to drive over from the CBD or alternatively it’s just an 18 minute ferry from Circular Quay (the slow boat takes 40 minutes).
 The ferry brings you straight into Manly Wharf in the centre of the town.

-If you’re coming from the airport, you simply need to hop on the train (20min) direct to Circular Quay and then swap onto the ferry.
+If you’re coming from the airport, you simply need to hop on the train (20 mins) direct to Circular Quay and then swap onto the ferry.

-Where should you stay in Manly?
+Where you should stay in Manly?

-We stayed pretty central during both of our stays in Manly and went for two different Airbnb’s.
-Accommodation bills rack up easy in Australia particularly if you want a central location.
-Quite frankly, we’d rather spend our money on food and fun so we opted for a bedroom in a flat with an awesome location as opposed to a whole flat with a further out location.
+We stayed pretty central during both of our stays in Manly and went for two different Airbnbs.
+Accommodation bills rack up easy in Australia, particularly if you want a central location.
+Quite frankly, we’d rather spend our money on food and fun, so we opted for a bedroom in a flat with an awesome location as opposed to a whole flat with a further out location.

-If you’re travelling the east coast of Australia and are no stranger to an early start or two then you’ll be witnessing some pretty spectacular sunrises.
+If you’re travelling the East Coast of Australia and are no stranger to an early start or two then you’ll be witnessing some pretty spectacular sunrises.
 Here in Manly they are nothing short of sensational and I highly recommend you rise for one.

 Watch the sun rise on the main beach and as the towns wakes up, grab yourself a coffee and sit on the wall that runs along the beach front.
 Magical, magical mornings.